An updated view on the ATOMKI nuclear anomalies: Introduction

 In recent years the ATOMKI collaborations has reported various anomalous measurements in the IPC decays of excited $^8$Be~\cite{Krasznahorkay:2015iga,Krasznahorkay:2018snd}, $^4$He~\cite{Krasznahorkay:2019lyl,Krasznahorkay:2021joi} and, more recently, $^{12}$C~\cite{Krasznahorkay:2022pxs} nuclei.
 These anomalies appear as bumps for both the invariant mass and the angular opening of the $e^+e^-$ pairs and have a high statistical significance, well above $5\sigma$.
 The ATOMKI collaboration has proposed to interpret them as due to the on-shell emission of a new boson $X$ from the excited nuclei, subsequently decaying to an $e^+e^-$ pair.
 The best fit mass for the hypothetical new particles is estimated to be $\sim 17\;$MeV.
 Although to this day no independent confirmation of these results has arrived, given the multitude of processes in which these anomalies have been observed the ATOMKI results have attracted a considerable attention from the particle physics community.
 Many theoretical interpretation of the $X$ boson in terms of a new scalar or vector degree of freedom have been put forward, possibly unaccounted SM effects have been investigated and experimental searches have been proposed and/or are taking data with the goal of further investigating this anomaly.

-In view of the latest experimental results recently released by the ATOMKI collaboration, we critically reexamine the possible theoretical interpretation of the anomaly in terms of a new BSM state.
+In view of the latest experimental results recently released by the ATOMKI collaboration, we critically re-examine the possible theoretical interpretation of the anomaly in terms of a new BSM state.
 To this end we employ a multipole expansion method and give an estimate for the range of values of the nucleon couplings to the new light state in order to match the experimental observations.
 We will focus on the $^8$Be and $^4$He anomalies and comment on how the measurement of the anomalous signal in $^{12}$C transitions impact our results.
 Our conclusions identify the axial vector state as the most promising candidate, while other spin/parity assignments seems disfavored for a combined explanation.
+However the axial nuclear matrix element of the $^{12}$C transition is currently unknown and, as we will show, our findings regarding the compatibility of an axial vector candidate with the $^{12}$C anomalous transition are based upon an order of magnitude estimate.
+Before being able to draw a definite and solid conclusion, the relevant matrix element must be evaluated.
 Intriguingly, an axial vector state can also simultaneously accommodate other experimental anomalies, {\emph{i.e.}} the KTeV anomaly in $\pi^0 \to e^+ e^-$ decay while being compatible with the conflicting measurements of the anomalous magnetic moment of the electron $(g-2)_e$ and other constraints on the electron couplings of the $X$ boson.
 The PADME experiment will completely cover the relevant region of the parameter space, thus allowing for a strong test of the existence of the $X$ particle.